SergioCoboLopez/ELN_Sergio/docs/december/index.md

 2. Build a "dumb" model for the actual results.
 3. Change carrying capacity by a hill function.
 In principle, I will do a hill function of eDAR.
 I might have to consider different combinations of Hill functions.
 4. Define minimum and maximum eDAR levels.

+I have defined minimum and maximum values.
+How are they measured?
+Should I introduce the 6 fold correction?